-We have not generated any revenues from the commercial sale of products.
-We will not be able to generate any product revenues until, and only if, we receive approval to sell our drug candidates from the FDA or other regulatory authorities.
 Due to our significant research and development expenditures, and general administrative costs associated with our operations, we have generated substantial operating losses in each period since our inception.
-Our net losses were approximately \$12.6 million and \$6.4 million for the three months ended September 30, 2024 and 2023, respectively.
-Our net losses were approximately \$33.4 million and \$21.5 million for the nine months ended September 30, 2024 and 2023, respectively.
-As of September 30, 2024, we had an accumulated deficit of approximately \$192.7 million.
+Our net losses were \$24.4 million and \$9.8 million, for the three months ended March 31, 2025 and 2024, respectively.
+As of March 31, 2025, we had an accumulated deficit of \$224.2 million.
 We expect to incur significant expenses and operating losses for the foreseeable future.

 As we seek to develop and commercialize deramiocel or any other product candidates including those related to our exosomes program, we anticipate that our expenses will increase significantly and that we will need substantial additional funding to support our continuing operations.
 Until such time when we can generate significant revenue from product sales, if ever, we expect to finance our operations through a combination of public or private equity financings, debt financings or other sources, which may include licensing agreements or strategic collaborations or other distribution agreements.
-We may be unable to raise additional funds or enter into such agreements or arrangements when needed on favorable terms, if at all.
+We may be unable to raise additional funding or enter into such agreements or arrangements when needed on favorable terms, if at all.
 If we fail to raise capital or other potential funding or enter into such agreements as and when needed, we may have to significantly delay, scale back or discontinue the development or commercialization of deramiocel or our other product candidates.